-Surface Water Management Measures involving physical interventions to reduce surface water flooding, typically, but not exclusively, in an urban environment, such as enhancing artificial drainage capacities or though sustainable drainage systems (SuDS).
-Dikes rehabilitation for operating to their design standards Assessment of setting back, partial or full removal of flood embankments (to be studied in each case) UKRAINE Agreement of the working projects and construction works for protective structures on the boundary territories GERMANY Keeping clear flood discharge crosssections in settlement area and wetlands Keeping clear flood discharge crosssections by maintenance measures and floodplain-management Conceptions / studies / expertise Information and training AUSTRIA Water retention measures Moter infiltration measures Information, training and awareness raising GERMANY In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream: § 77: see above -- -- ----------------------------- --- --- --

-CZECH REPUBLIC Infiltration structures to catch the rainfall water ROMANIA Enhancing/Rehabilitation of sewage systems, drainage systems, pumping stations (including improvement of the drainage of linear infrastructures: roads, railways, if necessary) Development and/or adaptation of existing regulations regarding sustainable drainage systems; Development of guidance publications of good technical practices in the implementation and maintenance of drainage systems Enhancing artificial drainage capacities through sustainable drainage systems; Other Protection Other measure to enhance protection against flooding, which may include flood defence asset maintenance programmes or policies GERMANY Other measures of protection Information and training AUSTRIA Restoration of flood plains and sedimentation areas

-· · · · · · · · · · · · · · · · · · · Definition of operating instructions for flood prone and flood influencing facilities Improvement of retention capacity on catchment scale Structural protection measures Development of concepts, plans, projects, strategies on catchment scale to improve the water and sediment balance HUNGARY Trans boundary cooperation with the neighbouring countries Participation in international cooperation I Participation in international projects, researches Renewing the existing international flood management contracts (e.g. ice breaking) ROMANIA Carrying out maintenance works for the safe operation of existing hydraulic structures and related equipment (e.g. maintenance and repairs etc.) Restoring/Maintaining the attenuation volumes of existing

-reservoirs/storages (permanent/non-permanent) Increasing the safety of existing dams, intakes (e.g. retrofitting measures to limit infiltrations, etc.) UKRAINE Agreement of the other measures in the forme of transhounders.

-the frame of transboundary cooperation
+Surface Water Measures involving physical GERMANY GERMANY Management interventions to reduce surface water flooding, typically, but not exclusively, in an urban environment, such as enhancing artificial drainage capacities or though sustainable drainage systems (SuDS).
+Keeping clear flood discharge cross-sections in settlement area and wetlands Keeping clear flood discharge cross-sections by maintenance measures and floodplain-management Conceptions / studies / expertise Information and training AUSTRIA Water retention measures In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream: § 77: see above Water infiltration measures Information, training and awareness raising CZECH REPUBLIC Infiltration structures to catch the rainfall water ROMANIA Enhancing/Rehabilitation of sewage systems, drainage systems, pumping stations (including improvement of the drainage of linear infrastructures: roads, railways, if necessary) Development and/or adaptation of existing regulations regarding sustainable drainage systems; Development of guidance publications of good technical practices in the implementation and maintenance of drainage systems Enhancing artificial drainage capacities through sustainable drainage systems; Other Protect Other measure to enhance protection against flooding, which may include flood defence asset maintenance programmes or policies Other measures of protection Information and training AUSTRIA Restoration of flood plains and sedimentation areas Definition of operating instructions for flood prone and flood influencing facilities Improvement of retention capacity on catchment scale Structural protection measures Development of concepts, plans, projects, strategies on catchment scale to improve the water and sediment balance HUNGARY Trans boundary cooperation with the neighbouring countries Participation in international cooperation I Participation in international projects, researches Renewing the existing international flood management contracts (e.g. ice breaking) Carrying out maintenance works for the safe operation of existing hydraulic structures and related equipment (e.g. maintenance and repairs etc.) Restoring/Maintaining the attenuation volumes of existing reservoirs/storages (permanent/non-permanent) Increasing the actative of existing Increasing the safety of existing dams, intakes (e.g. retrofitting measures to limit infiltrations, etc.) Agreement of the other measures in the frame of transboundary cooperation Preparednes s Emorgonov Magazira ta catabliah ar anhanas CEDMANIV CEDMANN Emergency Event Response Planning / Contingency Measure to establish or enhance flood event institutional emergency response planning GERMANY Emergence event response planning Conceptions / studies / expertise Information and training GERMANY In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream planning - morniauon and training § 5: see above strengthening of operational cooperation among the emergency response authorities in the international Danube basin, improvement of interoperability

-Preparednes

-S Emergency Event Response Planning / Contingency planning Measure to establish or enhance flood event institutional emergency response planning GERMANY Emergence event response planning Conceptions / studies / expertise Information and training AUSTRIA Compilation of emergency management plans CZECH REPUBLIC Construction and upgrade of rainfall and gauging stations with data transfer online GERMANY In Federal Water Act (WHG) it is codified, that no measures shall be taken within a river basin which significantly increase the risk of flooding upstream or downstream § 5: see above SLOVAKIA In Slovak Act No. 7/2010 Coll. on Flood protection in § 14 the process of providing information on hydrological situation on transnational rivers and the process on providing international help are codified.

-SLOVAKIA

-strengthening of operational
+Compilation of emergency management plans

+Construction and upgrade of rainfall and gauging stations with data transfer online